lovesh/signature-schemes/delg_cred_cdd/README.md

    - Issuers can delegate by calling `delegate` method that takes the attributes to sign, who to delegate to etc resulting in a credential.
    - A credential is a called a link and there credentials issued by `EvenLevelIssuer`s are called `CredLinkOdd` and credentials issued by `OddLevelIssuer`s are called `CredLinkEven`.
    - A link stores its associated `level`, `attributes` and `signature`.
 The last element of `attributes` is the verification key of the delegatee and the signature is on `attributes`.
-   - To verify the correctness of link, call `verify` on it with delegator public key, delegtee public key ans setup params.
+   - To verify the correctness of link, call `verify` on it with delegator public key, delegatee public key ans setup params.
    - The chain of credentials is kept in `CredChain` which internally has 2 lists, 1 for odd level links and 1 for even.
 Even or odd level links can be added by calling `extend_with_even` or `extend_with_odd` on the chain.
    - To verify that all delegations are valid in the chain, call `verify_delegations` on the chain.
 3. [Attribute tokens](src/attribute_token.rs)